 A medical examination can include a medical history and physical examination.

 A doctor will order X-rays after the history and physical exam if necessary.
 Certain injuries will require imaging to identify fractures/dislocations or to rule out foreign bodies.
 Many types of injuries can lead to compartment syndrome.
-Compartment syndrome is a condition in which there is swelling and an increase in pressure within a limited space or a compartment that presses on and compromises blood vessels, nerves, and/or tendons that run through that particular area.
+Compartment syndrome is a condition in which there is swelling and increased pressure within a limited space or a compartment that presses on and compromises blood vessels, nerves, and/or tendons that run through that particular area.
 Once the immediate injury is addressed, a personalized treatment plan can be developed .to rehabilitate the hand/s to optimal function quickly

 Artificial sweeteners don’t individuals that are trying to build lean body mass.
-The body needs carbs after a workout for replenishing the depleted glycogen stores.
+The body needs carbs after workout to replenish the depleted glycogen stores.
 Many commercially prepared protein supplements are made with artificial sweeteners that don’t provide an adequate source of carbohydrates.
 If an individual consumes only protein made with sugar substitutes after a workout, they are missing essential components of post-workout recovery.
 A study found that supplementing with carbohydrates before and during strength training can increase performance, compared to participants that were taking the artificial sweeteners saccharin and aspartame.
 To properly refuel after a workout, remove the artificially sweetened protein powders and replace them with a snack packed with protein and high-quality carbohydrates.
 These include:

 Banting, Joshua, and Tony Meriano.
 “Hand Injuries.”
 Journal of special operations medicine: a peer-reviewed journal for SOF medical professionals vol. 17,4 (2017): 93-96.

-Fuhrer, Reto et al. “Tipps und Tricks in der Behandlung offener Handverletzungen in der Notfallpraxis” [Treatment of acute injuries of the hand].
+Fuhrer, Reto, et al. “Tipps und Tricks in der Behandlung offener Handverletzungen in der Notfallpraxis” [Treatment of acute injuries of the hand].
 Therapeutische Umschau.
 Revue therapeutique vol. 77,5 (2020): 199-206. doi:10.1024/0040-5930/a001177

 Harrison, BP, and M W Hilliard.
 “Emergency department evaluation and treatment of hand injuries.”
 Emergency medicine clinics of North America vol. 17,4 (1999): 793-822, v. doi:10.1016/s0733-8627(05)70098-5